SCAGspm/spm_dm_documentation_update/docs/index.md

 # SCAG UrbanFootprint Scenario Planning Model (SPM)

-## User Manual for Data Review and Editing
+## Data Review and Editing User Manual

+This user guide provides instruction for the use of the SPM Data Review and Management System.
+This data review and editing framework, built upon the UrbanFootprint platform, provides users across the SCAG region with a number of critical data management and data review options.
+The SPM Data Review and Management System is accessible via a single web-based application for all jurisdictions in the six-county SCAG region.
+This documentation covers basic functionality for data review and editing.

+## Introduction

+SCAG’s UrbanFootprint-based Scenario Planning Model (SPM) is a land use planning, modeling, and data management platform that is undergoing development to facilitate more informed and collaborative planning by SCAG, local jurisdictions, and other key stakeholders.

-The data review and editing framework within SCAG UrbanFootprint SPM provides the user with a number of data management and data review options.
+The SPM Data Review and Management System is being pilot tested to demonstrate how local and regional data can be served to local jurisdictions via the web-based user interface, and to test functions focused primarily on data review and editing.
+The data review and editing framework within the SPM provides the user with a number of data management and data review options.
 Using attribute query and map selector tools, the user can explore data, summarize attributes, and edit configured layers.
-This documentation covers basic SPM functionality for data review and editing.

-## Introduction

-SCAG UrbanFootprint-based Scenario Planning Model (SPM) is a land use planning, modeling, and data management tool that is undergoing development to facilitate more informed and collaborative planning by local jurisdictions and other stakeholders.
-Built on a web-based geospatial platform with full co-benefit analysis capacity, the SPM allows planners to develop future scenarios for land use, transportation infrastructure, and socio-economic growth distribution.

-The UrbanFootprint model, an Open Source software product being customized and enhanced for use by California Metropolitan Planning Organizations (MPOs), serves as the platform for the SPM.
-Currently, SCAG, Sacramento Area Council of Governments (SACOG), and San Diego Association of Governments (SANDAG) are all contributing to the effort to customize UrbanFootprint, and enhancements will be shared by all users and ultimately made available to local jurisdictions across Southern California.

-This pilot process is intended to demonstrate how local and regional data can be served to local jurisdictions via the SPM web-based user interface, and to test initial functions focused primarily on data review and editing.
-The data review and editing framework within SPM provides the user with a number of data management and data review options.
-Using attribute query and map selector tools, the user can explore data, summarize attributes, and edit configured layers.  **This documentation covers basic SPM functionality for data review and editing.**

-Ultimately, the SPM once completed will bring robust scenario-development functionality to local jurisdictions across the SCAG region.
-For more information, please visit our website at http://sp.scag.ca.gov.

 **System Requirements**